-Thoughts trigger emotions and emotions prompt actions.
+Thoughts, trigger emotions and emotions prompt actions.
 The energies this triumvirate of conditions generate becomes your personality, characteristics and gait.

 Therefore, when attempting to release yourself from negative thinking patterns and install positive programs into your subconscious, you have to evoke the appropriate emotion you want to associate with a thought.

-People that suffer from anxiety have thoughts and emotions that promotes neurochemicals that cause social tension.
+People that suffer from anxiety have thoughts and emotions that promote neurochemicals that cause social tension.
 Use self-talk to switch negative thoughts into positive outlooks, and use your imagination to invoke emotions you want to relate to specific thoughts.

 You can do all this by learning how to use positive affirmation in the correct way.
 With practice, you will master your mind and learn to take control of your emotions.
 Then you can kiss goodbye to feeling anxious about anything.

 5. Observe Your Unconscious

 Theories about the unconscious mind vary widely in the field of psychology.
 For me, the theories of Carl Jung and Jean Piaget resonate with me the most – together with Sigmund Freud’s topographical model of the Mind, of course.

 It is understood that the subconscious mind also performs many functionalities.
 One of the most important, that often gets overlooked, is that the subconscious attempts to communicate with you through emotions, symbols and physical prompts such as aches and pains.

 When you observe your unconscious and understand what these prompts are, you are better placed to make decisions that improve your life.
 And good decision making is required for all aspects of your life.